HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

   )
 }}

-Given Google’s increased focus on rewarding good performance with their Core Web Vitals program, you would expect that more sites would be optimizing their images.
-However, it’s interesting to see that sites are actually having fewer optimized images over time.
+Given Google's increased focus on rewarding good performance with their Core Web Vitals program, you would expect that more sites would be optimizing their images.
+However, it's interesting to see that sites are actually having fewer optimized images over time.
 The figure above shows that there is a decrease in the percentage of pages with properly sized images since [2020](../2020/mobile-web#images), when 59% of sites had properly sized images.
 But in 2022, that number is down to only 54%.

 #### Responsive images